 Following in this article, we will explain what are the criteria and requirements and how to become a citizen of Germany, through all the above-mentioned routes, and what each of them means.

-- the applicant must prove German language proficiency of at least B1
+- Prove German language proficiency of at least B1.
+You can prove German language proficiency through:

 Submit the Application Form